sagarbaver/Clean-Code-Notes/README.md

 ```

 A comment like this can sometimes be useful, but it is better to use the name of the function to convey the information where possible.
 For example, in this case the comment could be made redundant by renaming the function: `responderBeingTested`.
+Change your IDE settings to display comments in bright red colour.

 #### Explanation of Intent